 It is your right as a consumer and account holder to dispute a variety of credit card errors that include:

-- Unauthorised transactions.
-Any transactions that were not made or authorised by you or an additional cardholder.
+- Unauthorized transactions.
+Any transactions that were not made or authorized by you or an additional cardholder.

 - Fraudulent transactions.
 A transaction that you believe was made fraudulently.